NCEAS/eml/docs/eml-semantic-annotation-primer.md

 ### RDF Graphs

-A graph consists of resources linked to other resources.
-Thus, the simplest graph structure is when you specify how one resource (node) is linked to another resource (node).
+In a data-modeling sense, a *graph* consists of resources linked to other resources.
+Thus, the simplest graph structure is a *triple*, that consists of two nodes that are somehow linked.
+This is the basic model underlying RDF:  a *predicate* linking a *subject* to an *object*.
+A graph consists of many triples that can be linked with one another.

-The parts of a triple (subject, predicate, and object) become nodes and links in a graph.
 Below are examples of how annotations can be converted to RDF triples in RDF/XML, so that the RDF information is now computer-readable.
-Be aware that there are several formats for serializing RDF, including RDF/XML, Turtle, N-Triples, and N3, that vary in the level of how human-readable they are.
+Be aware that there are several formats for serializing RDF, including RDF/XML, Turtle, N-Triples, and N3, that vary in the level of how human-readable they are-- although these are all machine-readable with complete consistency.

-This process of converting a semantic annotation in EML into RDF, is done by parsing applications under development at EDI, NCEAS, rOpenSci, and other data repositories.
+The process of converting (i.e., extracting) a semantic annotation in EML into RDF, is done by *parsing applications* under development at EDI, NCEAS, rOpenSci, and other data repositories.
 Careful examination of the examples below also show references to "owl:Class", "owl:ObjectProperty", and other statements that may not be familiar.
 These are fundamental *entities* or building blocks in W3C-recommended Semantic Web languages, and are determined by the relationships that the triple component identifiers (HTTP URIs) have within their native knowledge graph/ontology.

 Related FAQ: [What is RDFS? ](#FAQ-what-is-rdfs)